cvlmtg/monarc/docs/usage.md

 ## Container

 This is the component that we will render at the root of our application tree and will manage the state.
-It is the equivalent of Flux's `Container` or Redux's `Provider`.
+It is the equivalent of Flux's `<Container />` or Redux's `<Provider />`.

 *container.jsx*
 ```jsx